Wiris

 Using a grading function

-The second option will require some programming in CalcMe through a grading function.
-If we want to check that the first n decimal places of the student and correct answers are identical after rounding, we need to define the following user-defined routine (for n=2).
+The second option requires some programming in CalcMe using a grading function.
+To check that the first n decimal places of the student and correct answers are identical after rounding, you can define a user-defined routine.
+For example, for n = 2.

-You can see more about grading functions here.
+You can learn more about grading functions here.

 For instance, if the correct answer is 19.586